DionisiaK4/Wine-Quality-Index/README.md

 ## Dataset

 The dataset used in this project is the Wine Quality Dataset from the UCI Machine Learning Repository.
 It contains various chemical properties of red wine and a quality score.
 The features include:

-Fixed acidity,
+Fixed acidity

-Volatile acidity,
+Volatile acidity

-Citric acid,
+Citric acid

-Residual sugar,
+Residual sugar

-Chlorides,
+Chlorides

-Free sulfur dioxide,
+Free sulfur dioxide

-Total sulfur dioxide,
+Total sulfur dioxide

-Density,
+Density

-pH,
+pH

-Sulphates,
+Sulphates

 Alcohol

 The target variable is: